 Best Medical Bill Negotiation Services Compared (2026)

-An honest, side-by-side look at four medical bill negotiation services — what they charge, what they do, and which one fits your situation.
-CareRoute is one of these services, and we’ve done our best to present every option fairly.
+Side-by-side comparison of four medical bill negotiation services - what they charge, what they cover, and which one fits your situation.

 Updated February 2026